Intent-Bound Defense Engagement

 Why It Matters Operationally

 Current defense-autonomy systems face a structural intent gap.
-Operators issue commands that the system executes; the relationship between operator intent and system behavior is implementation-dependent rather than architecturally-grounded.
+Operators issue commands that the system executes; the relationship between operator intent and system behavior is implementation-dependent, encoded in mission-planning software, target-decision aids, and human-machine interfaces that vary across program offices and platform vendors.
+When investigators or weapons-review boards ask after the fact what the operator intended, the answer is reconstructed from logs, interviews, and inference rather than retrieved from a structurally-recorded artifact.

 How It Composes With the Domain